Learn ‘who’ command in Linux and related files. Understand its usage, different options, and scenarios in which command can be useful.

 4. List system login processes

-- Third and forth are date and time of spawn
+- Third and fourth are the date and time of spawn

-- Fifth field is process id i.e. pid
+- The fifth field is process id i.e. PID

 - Sixth is identification/sequence number